Table of Contents

 Yes, it’s the newest natural alternative to retinol.
 Because retinoids are synthetic versions of Vitamin A, they ‘re not recognised by the body because synthetics lack the natural counterparts and synergists that normally accompany Vitamin A, that help activate it in your skin.

 Synthetic retinoids are not bio available in your skin, so your body is unable to use them.

 Sea Fennel, however, contains all the bioavailable and synergistic components that allow your skin to benefit from the vitamins, minerals and peptides within it.
 It self-activates in your skin, without irritation or down time.

 Glow Skincare make a Super Hydrating Mask with skin-loving Sea Fennel.

-sea fennel essential oil rosacea
+Can you use sea fennel essential oil if you have rosacea?

-sea fennel essential oil uses
+What else is sea fennel essential oil good for?

-sea fennel good for hair
+Is sea fennel good for hair?

 Yes!
 Because sea fennel is so rich in vitamin C, amino acids and other minerals, eating it or applying it to your scalp can help your hair grow better.
 The iodine can help an underactive thyroid which in turn affects hair health.
 Iodine is also useful in cancer prevention/reduction.